Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Measurements from the ASRF Model of the Australian Banking Sector

 For any one-year horizon over which the ASRF model makes projections of credit losses, we choose to associate the model inputs with the realisation of the single systematic risk factor as at the midpoint of the corresponding risk measurement horizon.
 So, measuring time in quarterly increments, realisation~$y(t)$ of systematic risk factor~$Y$ describing the state of the economy as at the end of quarter~$t$ is associated with credit losses projected over the time interval $[t\!-\!1,t\!+\!2]$ using credit risk parameters and variables reported as at the end of quarter~$t\!-\!2$.

 Suppose that for each quarter in the time series, there is a total of $r$ banking book exposures subject to credit risk, of which $n$ IRB credit exposures are held in the aforementioned commingled portfolio, where $n \leq r$.
-Denote by $\mathcal{R}_{n}(t)$, $\mathcal{R}_{r}(t)$ and $\mathcal{R}(t)$ the RWA for IRB credit exposures, RWA for credit risk and total RWA, respectively, as at the end of quarter~$t$.
-Also, let $\mathcal{L}_{r}(s)$ be the total credit losses incurred during quarter~$s$.
-We do not observe $\mathcal{L}_{n}(s)$, losses incurred on IRB credit exposures during quarter $s$.
+Denote by $\mathcal{R}_{n}(t)$, $\mathcal{R}_{r}(t)$ and $\mathcal{R}(t)$ the RWA of IRB credit exposures, RWA for credit risk and total RWA, respectively, as at the end of quarter~$t$.
+Let $\mathcal{L}_{r}(s)$ be the total credit losses incurred during quarter~$s$, which is reported on the statement of financial performance.
+We do not observe $\mathcal{L}_{n}(s)$, losses incurred on IRB credit exposures during quarter~$s$.
 Therefore, we choose to allocate total credit losses incurred during the four-quarter interval $[s\!-\!1, {s\!+\!2}]$ between IRB credit exposures and other banking book exposures in proportion to RWA as at the end of the quarter~$t\!-\!2$.
-So, losses on IRB credit exposures incurred during quarters ${s\!-\!1, s, s\!+\!1}$ and ${s\!+\!2}$ is given by
+So, losses on IRB credit exposures incurred during quarters $s\!-\!1$, $s$, $s\!+\!1$ and $s\!+\!2$ is given by

 In taking measurements from the ASRF model of the Australian banking sector, we assume that there is no delay in the recognition of bad debts.
 (Later, we allow for delays in the recognition of bad debts.)
 Setting $s = t$, projected credit losses over any one-year horizon are compared with credit losses incurred during the same one-year interval.
-Then, applying the formula for conditional expectation of portfolio credit losses:
+Then, applying the formula for conditional expectation of portfolio credit losses,

-we solve for realisation~$y(t)$ of systematic risk factor~$Y$.
-Repeating this static analysis for each quarter~$t$ from September 30, 2008, through December 31, 2012, generates a time series of systematic risk factor~$Y$.
+we solve for realisation~$y(t)$ of systematic risk factor~$Y$.\footnote{ We use the GNU Scientific Library routine \texttt{gsl\_root\_fsolver\_falsepos}, which implements the \textit{false position algorithm}, to solve for $y(t)$.
+A root bracketing algorithm based on linear interpolation, its convergence is linear, but it is usually faster than the \textit{bisection method}. } Repeating this static analysis for each quarter~$t$ from 30~September 2008 through 31~December 2012 generates a time series of systematic risk factor~$Y$.
 The ASRF model assumes that the conditional expectation of portfolio credit losses rises as the economy deteriorates --- a strictly decreasing function of the single systematic risk factor.
 By convention the $\alpha$ quantile of the distribution of ${\E[L_{n} \given Y]}$ is associated with the $1\!-\!\alpha$ quantile of the distribution of~$Y$.
 Hence, confidence level~$\alpha(t)$ corresponding to realisation~$y(t)$ of systematic risk factor~$Y$ is given by